Thank you for your interest in working or interning at NCTE.

 Who should apply to work at NCTE?

-- We are committed to creating a diverse staff made of people who are kind, optimistic, hard-working and committed to social justice.
+- We are committed to creating a diverse staff made of people who are kind, optimistic, talented and committed to social justice.

 - You don’t need to have experience as a “trans activist.”
 While being an “activist” of any kind is great and relevant, so is working or volunteering to serve the trans community, or other communities, in many other ways, whether that is through a service group, a community group, or in another kind of way.
 People coming from the for-profit world are also welcome.
 Just be sure to tell us how your life experience translates to what we need in the position we are hiring for.

-- For most jobs, there is an applicant pool of people from across the country, and NCTE pays for finalists to come to DC for in-person interviews.
-NCTE can also assist with relocation expenses for candidates who are offered the position.
-Please don’t let the cost of moving to DC stop you from applying.
+- For most jobs, there is an applicant pool of people from across the country.
+NCTE can assist with relocation expenses for candidates who are offered the position.
+Please don’t let the cost of moving stop you from applying.
 Note: During the COVID-19 crisis, the health of our community is important.
 We anticipate hiring with only phone and video chat interviews during this time.
 And, for positions that are based in DC, we understand that final candidates will not move to DC until it is safe to do so.

 What should I expect during the hiring process?